 \section{Introduction}

-{Tensor decomposition and approximation have become more and more important in the big-data era.
-Encoding multi-dimensional and multi-modal data into a tensor-based format allows us to exploit fully their inherent features.} Many different tensor decompositions have been proposed to facilitate analysis and compression of tensor data.
-The most common ones are the canonical polyadic decomposition, Tucker decomposition \cite{kolda2009tensor}, block term decomposition \cite{de2008decompositions}, tensor ring \cite{zhao2016tensor}, tensor-train \cite{oseledets2011tensor}, and tensor SVD \cite{kilmer2011factorization}; see also the nice surveys in tensor decompositions and applications \cite{comon2014tensors,cichocki2015tensor,kolda2009tensor, Sidiropoulos2016ten}.
-The celebrated multilinear singular value decomposition \cite{hosvd} (HOSVD) is a special case of Tucker decomposition that factorizes the unfolding matrices of the data tensor along each mode independently using matrix SVD.
-To speed up HOSVD, the sequential HOSVD was proposed in \cite{vannieuwenhoven2012new}, which generates factor matrices sequentially from a tensor that is given by the production of the data tensor and the previously generated factor matrices--a tensor with possible smaller and smaller size.
+{In the big-data era, encoding multi-dimensional and multi-modal data into a tensor-based format allows one to fully exploit the inherent features.} Several tensor decompositions have been proposed \cite{kolda2009tensor,de2008decompositions,zhao2016tensor,oseledets2011tensor,kilmer2011factorization}.
+The higher-order singular value decomposition \cite{hosvd} (HOSVD) factorizes the unfolding matrices of the data tensor along each mode simultaneously, while the sequential HOSVD \cite{vannieuwenhoven2012new} generates factor matrices sequentially from tensors that are the products of the data tensor and the previously computed factor matrices, which may be more efficient on a single processor.